 Claire and Butch wouldn’t arrive for another twenty minutes.
-Usually they stayed outside at the door, but today they had an errand to run so she was on her own.
+Usually, they stayed outside at the door, but today they had an errand to run so she was on her own.
 For that, she was grateful.

 Most of the wait staff had already gone home.
 Only the bus folk, her boss, and the dishwashers were left.
-They were usually the last the leave as they had to make sure the place was spotless.
+They were usually the last the leave as they needed to make sure the place was spotless.
 She helped out now and then so long as it wasn’t overly disgusting.

-When she first started working at The Purple Hermit, it had been a joke to annoy her parents.
+When she first started working at The Purple Hermit, it was a joke to annoy her parents.
 The pay was terrible, the hours sucked, the customers were annoying but she stuck around even after her fit of defiance was over.
 The job was unsatisfying, but the people inside were great.
 Mr.McCormic was a nut job, but he meant well.
 If anything, she considered him the father she always wanted.
 Not that cold, demeaning, incorrigible brute she had waiting for her at home.

 She groaned inwardly at the thought of returning there.
 The only way to escape them was to leave town and she wasn’t prepared to do that just yet.
-Would you believe she tried to move back into her apartment and was denied?
+Would you believe she tried to move back to her apartment and was denied?
 It had to be her parent’s doing.